 Freight forwarders now and then also help in packaging and preparing products for export.
 Various types of goods require different types of packaging.
 For example, goods to be transported within the country require different compared to goods moving across international boundaries.
 Various goods need to remain in specific conditions to remain in a usable condition in transit as well.

-Specific temperature, heat and pressure conditions should be handled with the utmost care, also keeping the costs down.
+Specific temperature, heat, and pressure conditions should be handled with the utmost care, also keeping the costs down.
 All these needs are taken care of by freight forwarders.
-Transportation Management system(TMS) is currently being used to maintain transparent visibility whenever the shipment is in transit.
+A Transportation Management system(TMS) is currently being used to maintain transparent visibility whenever the shipment is in transit.

 Labeling of packages is essential to avoid important goods to be misplaced.
 Every labeled package must contain basic information about the package :